-Many of the rooms of the Unterweltern are reinforced with steel and bolted doors that slam behind you as you discover each shocking structure.
-Creepy in its own right, the rooms have largely remained untouched since they were first built, and are mostly dark and dank, many places decorated with supplies and furniture, and the halls covered with green fluorescent signs meant to guide inhabitants from one place to another.
+Behind every door possibly lies a labyrinth of bunkers and tunnels.
+Many of the rooms are reinforced with steel and bolted doors that slam behind visitors as they discover each area.
+Spooky in their own right, the dark rooms have largely remained untouched since they were first built, with many areas decorated and hallways lit by fluorescent green signs meant to guide inhabitants from one place to another.